 - Regularly review audit logs, access reports, and security incident tracking reports to monitor and respond to suspicious system activity.

 - Regularly review access control measures between systems, such as network or portal segmentation, limiting access to ePHI and enforcing password management requirements, such as password age.

 SEE ALSO: Increase Online Security With a Robust Password Policy

 "We know that the most dangerous hackers are sophisticated, patient, and persistent," Severino said.
 "Health care entities need to step up their game to protect the privacy of people’s health information from this growing threat."

+Indeed, the number of data breaches in the healthcare industry has increased every year for four years, and the costs are higher for healthcare organizations than those in other industries.
+Although Excellus did not disclose how the malware took hold in its systems, in all probability it was delivered via email and installed through a successful email phishing attack.
 Paubox Email Suite Plus not only allows you to send HIPAA compliant email by default, but it also offers inbound email security, performing three sets of checks on every incoming email to block phishing and ransomware attacks, as well as ExecProtect, our patented technology that eliminates display name spoofing attacks.